MaThRk/raingaugeR/data_cleaning/README.md

-# How to work with the data
+# Cleaning the names of the stations

 - The stationnames in the files are different from the station names in the excel file